 Freshwater resources are central to the well-being of Cambodia’s people and wildlife: They provide fish for food, water for transport, irrigation for rice fields, natural flood control, and a home to endangered wildlife such as the Irrawaddy dolphin or the Mekong giant catfish.
 Unfortunately, these vulnerable wetland resources are under increasing threat from human-induced changes.

 WWF-Cambodia’s Freshwater Programme works along the Mekong River to conserve key freshwater habitats, aquatic species, and ecological functions identified within the Mekong River Ecoregion in Cambodia.

 It promotes the creation of Community Fisheries groups and conducts research to collect information on Mekong basin biodiversity and future conservation management.
 The Freshwater Programme also coordinates and manages WWF-Cambodia’s efforts as a regional partner of the Wetlands Alliance and of the Cambodian Mekong Dolphin Conservation Project.

+Since the work of WWF in Cambodia is so variable, most of it takes the form of specific projects that focus on a specific area.
+Examples include action plans that target specific species or regions as well as development plans that address specific sectors or problems.
 The outputs of our work here at WWF-Cambodia is recorded by regular reports and studies.
 Making these detailed documents publicly accessible can help to raise awareness of how and why WWF-Cambodia promotes ways to conserve Cambodian biodiversity together with the Cambodian people.